open-horizon/open-horizon.github.io/docs/developing/best_practices.md

 * The number of edge nodes can be much greater.
 * The networks to edge nodes can be unreliable and much slower.
 Edge nodes are often behind firewalls so connections usually cannot be initiated from the cloud to the edge nodes.
 * Edge nodes are resource-constrained.
 * A driving force behind operating workloads at the edge is the ability to reduce latency and optimize network bandwidth.
-This makes workload placement in relation to where data an important factor.
+This makes workload placement in relation to where data is generated an important factor.
 * Typically, edge nodes are in remote locations and are not set up by operations staff.
 After an edge node is set up, staff might not be available to administer the node.
 * Edge nodes are also usually less trusted environments than cloud servers.

-These differences require different techniques to deploy and manage software on edge nodes. {{site.data.keyword.ieam}} is designed for managing edge nodes.
+These differences require different techniques to deploy and manage software on edge nodes. {{site.data.keyword.edge_abbr}} is designed for managing edge nodes.
 When you are creating services, adhere to the following guidelines to ensure that your services are designed for working with edge nodes.

 ## Guidelines for developing services
 {: #service_guidelines}